skatejs/skatejs/README.md

 - The corresponding attribute is removed from the element.

+Callbacks that get fired for attributes that already exist on an element get called after the `insert` callback is triggered.

 ### Event Binding

 Event binding allows you to declare which events you want to listen for and also offers you the ability to use event delegation, Backbone style.